iturdikulov/notes/Neil-Practical_Vim.md

 ## Get to Know Vim's Built-in Documentation \19

 How to open vim tutor built-in documentation, interactive tutor?:<wbr class="f"> `:h vimtutor`, `:Tutor`

 Built-in ℹ️ icons in this book are linked to documentation.

 ## Notation for Simulating Vim on the Page \20

-Describe how keybindings working in Vim.
-Vim combine chords and keybindings with modifiers.
+Describe how keybinding working in Vim.
+Vim combine chords and keybinding with modifiers.

 Get help about key-notations:<wbr class="f"> `:h key-notation`

 Here also good example how to represent keystrokes with ranges of keys, modifiers, etc. `f{char}`, `m{a-zA-Z}`, etc...

 ## Downloading the Examples \24